 - Use medication sparingly: most drugs have significant side effects.

-- Use blue-light blocking glasses 30 minutes before going to sleep.
+- Use blue-light blocking glasses or dim red light bulbs 30 minutes before going to sleep.

 - Keep a gratitude journal.